Alioune-Ndoye/Weather-Dashboard/README.md

 # 🌤️ WeatherApi - Your Ultimate Weather Companion

 ## 📌 Overview
-SunChaser is a modern weather application that provides real-time weather data, an extended 5-day forecast, and an intuitive user experience.
+Weather-Dashboard is a modern weather application that provides real-time weather data, an extended 5-day forecast, and an intuitive user experience.
 With seamless search functionality and responsive design, SunChaser ensures you stay updated with the latest weather conditions anytime, anywhere.

 ---